Translate this Page

 English teaching jobs may be available for native speakers with little/no training, but these small schools often will not be able to get you a work permit/visa ... so you will be working illegally which is never advised!
 In general the visa for teaching situation was summed up by one poster on the Expat Forum:

 “Language school teacher - usually a certificate in TESOL is required, but at the moment if you have a degree in anything without any experience you can get in, if you present yourself well.
 Language schools in Indonesia are desperate for native speaker English teachers.

 National plus school - you need to be a qualified teacher, but there are some schools that will take in non-qualified teachers if they present themselves well.

 International schools - you definitely need accredited teacher qualifications.”

-If you want to obtain credentials to become a certified English teacher in Indonesia, check our IALF's Teacher Training programs or the TEFL International Surabaya Center, where you can get TEFL certified and find English teaching jobs in Indonesia.
+If you want to obtain credentials to become a certified English teacher in Indonesia, check our IALF's Teacher Training programs, where you can get TEFL certified and find English teaching jobs in Indonesia.

 For those interesting in teaching Dutch, German or French, please contact the appropriate Cultural Center or Embassy as they offer language classes.
 National Business Associations may also be aware of particular schools that are looking for native speakers of other languages.

 Many of the activities you engaged in to find your job will also keep you in close touch with your business colleagues once you are working.
 In the event your contract ends and you are looking for employment again all those years of networking will help to get you re-employed!

 Speaking the language, Bahasa Indonesia, is an important key to success in the Indonesian work place.
 IALF does a great job of teaching Bahasa Indonesia to foreigners (in Jakarta, Surabaya and Bali) and can customize courses to your specific needs.